mnit-rtmc/iris/docs/comm_links.md

 The `infinova` protocol can be used for [PTZ] control of Infinova [camera]s.
 The _default scheme_ is `tcp`.  _Multi-drop_ is supported with drops 1 - 254.
 One camera can be associated with each [controller], using [IO pin] 1.

-### IPAWS Alerts

-The `IPAWS Alerts` protocol is used for polling the [Integrated Public Alert and Warning System (IPAWS)] to allow automated posting of weather and other alerts to Dynamic Message Signs.
-This requires an `HTTPS` URI provided by the Federal Emergency Management Agency and a [controller] set to `ACTIVE` condition.

 ### Manchester